Christian views on homosexuality: Neutral positions

 Some evangelical associations have adopted neutral positions, leaving the choice to local churches to decide for same-sex marriage.

 Denominational positions

 Anabaptism

 Most Mennonite associations hold a conservative position on homosexuality.

-The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the US and has member churches of different associations in the US and Canada.

-The Mennonite Church Canada leaves the choice to each church for same-sex marriage.

-The Mennonite Church in the Netherlands and the Mennonite Church USA permit same-sex marriage.
+Some Mennonite associations, such as the Mennonite Church in the Netherlands, the Mennonite Church Canada and the Mennonite Church USA allow local churches to decide about blessings of same-sex marriage.
+The Supportive Communities Network brings together affirming churches and universities.

 Baptist

-Most Baptist associations around the world hold a conservative view on homosexuality.
+Most Baptist associations in the world only support marriage between a man and a woman.